tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 53-54 (DuFr).md

 As the sound of hammers banging against anvils and the smell of iron permeates the chamber, the party feels they are in the presence of the gods.
 All, but [[Riswynn]], owing a debt, which the [[Bahrazel]] now claim, a physical token of this debt appearing out of the water in the pool.
 To redeem their debts to the [[Bahrazel]], the party is to travel to the [[Shadowfell]] domain of [[Morkalan]], where they will find the dwarf [[Hagrim]], whose evil deeds created the place, and either send him to damnation or atonement with the power of the [[Chalice of the Runepriest]].

-As the party rests before preparing to depart, they see scenes of the [[Chalice of the Runepriest#History of the Chalice|history of the chalice]], and prepare.
+As the party rests before preparing to depart, they see scenes of the history of the Chalice of the Runepriest:

+- The chalice started as a mark of safety, a place of refuge from war in the new kingdom of [[Nardith]].
+It was taken north, later, by a group of soldiers, traveling to find refugees, gathering lists of names of those who were lost in the [[Great War]], with the hope the chalice can help lead them to safety.
+- In the north, these warriors found success, finding hundreds upon hundreds of refugees, hiding in the dark.
+On the way back, the long march across the plains, they are sustained by the chalice.
+- Until a fire giant, [[Odim Mavdyrson]], attacked the refugees, screaming about vengeance for his father, trolls with him.
+- The refugees flee with the chalice, to a massive Stoneborn statue on the plains.
+They build hasty fortifications, a grim warrior bearing a large two-handed axe and an iron helm leading the way.
+Carrying the chalice.
+- Then flames flickering at the end of the fight.
+The grim warrior turning on his companions, dwarf fighting dwarf, the warrior screaming that death is all that is left.
+The chalice, lying forgotten.
+The smoke gradually growing thicker and thicker as the grim warrior, the refugees, the trolls, all flicker out one by one and vanish.
+The chalice left, abandoned.

 The party steps through the waters of the pool, with the chalice, and arrives in [[Morkalan]], a land of dim light, constantly cloudy skies, a slow muddy river, and a pervasive grayness, seemingly a distorted echo of the land around the Stoneborn statue from the vision of the chalice' history.
 The party heads for lights that seem to mark a settlement at the base of a series of cliffs along the left bank of the river.